titon/toolkit/docs/en/components/lazy-load.md

 ## Notes ##

-* Background images will be overriden by the `.lazy-load` class
+* Background images will be overridden by the `.lazy-load` class
 * Elements that have been loaded will have the `.lazy-load` class removed

 ## Options ##